 In South East Asia, for example, Jasmine rice grows extremely well and has done for years due to the predictable hot climate and monsoon season that comes every year.
 This is a resource that would be impossible to grow in the UK.

-Of course, a hundred years ago, it would have been impossible to find anyone in England chowing down on a lovely bowl of freshly harvested Jasmine rice from Cambodia.
-Still, in this day and age, with the help of importing and exporting processes, aeroplanes, and huge chain supermarkets, many of us have this privilege.
+So, hundred years ago, it would have been impossible to find anyone in England chowing down on a lovely bowl of freshly harvested Jasmine rice from Cambodia.
+In this day and age, with the help of importing and exporting processes, aeroplanes, and huge chain supermarkets, many of us have this privilege.

 But the quality of the rice, as with all other produce, diminishes the further away it gets from its origin.
 Oftentimes, commercially grown produce is sprayed with pesticides and preservatives to ensure it grows rapidly and lasts the long journey from one side of the world to the other, as well as to make sure it doesn’t go bad on the shelf.